HomeAccountability Index › Poland

 Summary & score

 Poland is a Contracting Party to the 1980 Hague Child Abduction Convention, in force since 1992-11-01 (Accession), with an Article 38 acceptance check required for some country pairs.
-Its provisional Index score reflects the categories that can currently be measured — chiefly transparency and participation — while return-outcome and cost data remain unpublished (see limitations).
+Its Accountability Index score is driven overwhelmingly by return performance — whether abducted children are actually returned (80% of the score) — with legal framework, judicial engagement and treaty integration as system-quality context.

 116